Skip to content

 Bringing Back the G'OAT of Grains

 I recently took a walk down memory lane, back to the late 80s.
 I was thinking about oats and this blog, but found myself thinking about my many years of working in the dietary department of the Lutheran Sunset Home in Saskatoon, Saskatchewan.
-This particular memory was soon after I had moved departments and was heading the front office of this extraordinary senior living organization.
+This particular memory was soon after I had moved departments and was heading the front office.

 A Shift in Dietary Understanding